-Search for content in multiple locations Enable the check boxes for the libraries and folders that you want to search, and click the Refresh button O Show or hide search results for a location In the viewing pane, click the Show/Hide arrow to the right of the location.
-Specify how many online search results to display Click an online content provider in the Libraries pane, and choose a number from the Search results list box.
-This number determines the initial number of search results that are displayed in the viewing pane, as well as the additional results that are displayed each time you click More from .
+Search for content in multiple locations Enable the check boxes for the libraries and folders that you want to search, and click the Refresh button Show or hide search results for a location In the viewing pane, click the Show/Hide arrow to the right of the location.
+Specify how many online search results to display In the Libraries pane, click the Configure content libraries button Click an online content provider, and choose a number from the Search results list box.
+This number determines the initial number of search results that are displayed in the viewing pane, as well as the additional results that are displayed each time you click More from.
 Fine-tune a search by using Boolean operators Type one of the following Boolean operators between the search terms: AND - lets you find content that contains all search terms in the Search and address box.
 Instead of AND, you can also use the plus sign (+).
-NOT - lets you exclude content that contains the search term after NOT.
-Instead of NOT, you can also use the minus sign (-).
-OR - lets you find content that contains at least one of the search terms